zhangyihua/cmd-translate/README.md

 # cmd-translate

-A simply commond line translation tool
+A simply translation tool on  commond line

 # Install